Telecooperation/vstore-master/README.md

 # vstore-master - Master node for vStore

-The master node serves configuration to the framework clients.
+The master node serves configuration to the [vStore](https://github.com/Telecooperation/vstore-framework) framework's clients.
 This includes
 * Global decision rules
 * A list of storage nodes
 * A global key/value lookup service, which replies to requests of file identifiers with a json array of storage node identifiers, on which the file is stored (based on the in-memory database [lmdb](https://symas.com/lmdb/)).

+Please refer to the framework's [main repository](https://github.com/Telecooperation/vstore-framework) and [Wiki](https://github.com/Telecooperation/vstore-framework/wiki) for further documentation about its use.

 ## Installation